Oral History Seminar: An Interview on the Popularity of American Basketball in Poland in the 1990s

 The second, extended version of the dataset ‘Resettlement in the Revitalization of Polish Cities: Individual In-depth Interviews with Tenants from Łódź, Warsaw, and Wałbrzych’ has been published in ADJ.
 The dataset was supplemented with 26 transcriptions of interviews conducted in 2023 in Walbrzych, and 14 transcriptions of interviews conducted in 2022 in Warsaw.

-New dataset: ‘Following the Smartphone: Ethnography of the Emergent Urban Cultures of Networked Individuals’
+New Dataset: ‘Following the Smartphone: Ethnography of the Emergent Urban Cultures of Networked Individuals’

 A new dataset titled ‘Following the Smartphone: Ethnography of the Emergent Urban Cultures of Networked Individuals’ has been published in the QDA.
 Its author is Dr. Mirosław Filiciak, Assistant Professor at the SWPS University.
 The project from which the data came was devoted to the use of smartphones in the big city.
 The researchers explored how individuals representing diverse social groups (with different social status, levels of education, income, and age) use new personalized, portable technologies, understood as carriers of networked individualism.
 The study was conducted in 2021-2023 in Warsaw.
 The researchers conducted nearly 120 interviews (including expert interviews) and observations.
 Due to the lack of respondents’ consents, only 15 interview transcriptions are available in the QDA.